With harsh words, the Torah admonishes a society where murderers can evade punishment through bribes:

 The third punishment for rampant corruption is exile.
 The dwelling of the Jewish people in Eretz Yisrael is tightly bound to its positive influence as a nation.
 Certainly much holiness and enlightenment can be gained from righteous individuals.
 But the impact of an entire nation, as it demonstrates holiness in all aspects of its national life, is of a far greater magnitude.

-When the nation of Israel ceases to have a positive influence on other peoples, as indicated by the destruction of the Temple and the departure of the Shekhinah, then even their continued dwelling in the land of Israel is called into question.
+When Jewish people ceases to have a positive influence on other nations, as indicated by the loss of the Temple and the departure of the Shekhinah, then even their continued dwelling in the land of Israel is called into question.

 |“If you defile the land, you will not dwell in it and I will not dwell in it.”|